ralexstokes/morseberries/README.md

 ## Usage
     sudo python morse.py $hello_world

 where `$hello_world` can be a multi-word phrase consisting of alphanumeric characters and spaces.
+Use of `sudo` is needed for the Raspberry Pi as the GPIO pins are not accessible from user space.

 ## Examples
     sudo python morse.py sos